ADN Application Info

 Step 3: Submit the Nursing Application

-Complete the Application during the posted application periods, which are usually during the first week of March and the first week of August.
+Complete the Application during the posted application periods, which are usually during the months of March and August.
 Overall and Life Science GPAs of 2.5 are required in order to qualify for entrance into the Nursing Program.

 Frequently Asked Questions